ontodev/edn-ld/README.md

 Now we can treat each map as a set of statements about a resources, and `triplify` it to a lazy sequence of triples.
 The format will be "flat triples", a list with slots for: subject, predicate, object, type, and lang.

-The `triplify` function takes our resource map, the keyword to use for setting the subject, and a map of data that includes a `:subject-iri` key.
-It returns a lazy sequence of flat triples.
+The `triplify` function takes our resource map and a map of data that includes a `:subject-iri` key.
+It returns a lazy sequence of triples.

     user=> (def triples (triplify resources book))
     #'user/triples
     user=> (vec triples)
-    [[:the-iliad :title "The Iliad" :xsd:string] [:the-iliad :author :Homer]]
+    [[:the-iliad :title {:value "The Iliad"}] [:the-iliad :author :Homer]]

 You'll notice that the subject `:the-iliad` is repeated here.
 With a larger set of triples the redundancy will be greater.
 Instead we can use a nested data structure: